metrorailings/OwlBlog/content/posts/postseason-review-titans.md

 ### Does the defense feature at least one elite player in its backfield?

 I would lean no here.
 Kevin Byard is the only defensive back from that bunch giving me pause here.
+Maybe his postseason play will make me reverse my opinion here.

 ***

 ## PROGNOSIS

 An elite quarterback and a good offensive mind aren't enough to win consistently in these playoffs, let alone against the best coached team in the league in the Patriots.
 I expect an early death for these Titans in the Wild Card round.

+**_Correction (1-9-2020)_**

+I was wrong.
+The Titans killed off the Patriots and are advancing toward a showdown against the Ravens.

+Really, what helped was that Vrabel was a former Patriot player himself.
+Even though his defense leaves too much on the table in terms of yardage, the unit was able to key in on some of New England's habits on offense thanks to Vrabel knowing Bill Belichick's tendencies.
+This inside knowledge was _just_ enough for the Titans to stop the Patriots on a few key drives and skip town with a close win.

+But neither Vrabel nor Arthur Smith have any intimate knowledge of the Ravens brain trust.
+And that doesn't bode well for a defense that can be gashed easily.
+I expect the Titans to fall to the Ravens in a blowout.